Idris II of Morocco: Biography

-Idris II died in Volubilis in 828.
+Idris II died in Fes in 828.
+The Idrisid emirate was then divided into nine principalities ruled by his sons, with the eldest, Muhammad ibn Idris, ruling as the Emir from Fes.
 His grave is contained in the Zawiyya Moulay Idris in Fez.
-It was rediscovered under the Marinid Sultan Abd al-Haqq II (1420–1465) in 1437, and became an important place of pilgrimage in the 15th century.
+It was rediscovered under the Marinid Sultan Abd al-Haqq II in 1437, and became an important place of pilgrimage in the 15th century.
 It is, up till the present, considered the holiest place of Fez.